Scorpion Air

 Scorpion Air was an airline based in Sofia, Bulgaria.
 It was established in 1990 and was a general aviation company operating domestic and international charter services using helicopters and fixed-wing aircraft.
-Its operating certificate was revoked on 21 June 2007, however may have still continued operations years after, since on 14 June 2011, Paul Hurst, the Managing Director of Solenta Aviation at the time, stated on the PPRuNE forum that Scorpion Air operates all of Solenta Aviation’s Antonov fleet, one them being involved in Solenta Aviation Gabon Flight 122A.
+Its operating certificate was revoked on 21 June 2007, however it may have still continued operations years after, since on 14 June 2011, Paul Hurst, the managing director of Solenta Aviation at the time, stated on the PPRuNE forum that Scorpion Air operates all of Solenta Aviation's Antonov fleet, one them being involved in the Solenta Aviation Gabon Flight 122A crash.